apache/seatunnel/docs/en/concept/connector-v2-features.md

 Parallelism Source Connector support config `parallelism`, every parallelism will create a task to read the data.

+### support user-defined split

+User can config the split rule.

 ## Sink Connector Features

+Sink connectors have some common core features, and each sink connector supports them to varying degrees.

 ### exactly-once